Skip to main content

 In order to qualify for Leadership Training you must:

-- Attend a Leadership Training.
+4. Attend Leadership Training.
 Please check the FWC Schedule for upcoming Project WILD Facilitator Trainings.

 After training, you will have the knowledge and resources to schedule, plan, and facilitate you own educators workshop.
-You will become part of the Project WILD family; a large network of experienced facilitators, which you can call upon for help or advice as you learn the ropes.
-In the end, both you and your students will have had an outstanding learning experience!
+You will become part of the Project WILD family; an extensive network of experienced facilitators, which you can call upon for help and advice as you learn the ropes.
+In the end, both you and your students will have an outstanding learning experience!

 Download a Project WILD Volunteer Facilitator Job Description